deletenter/Denica/quiz/readme.md

 ========================================================================

 HOW TO RUN THE QUIZ:
-1. Open the "index.html" file in Google Chrome.
+1. Open the "index.php" file in Google Chrome.
 2. Click on "Discovery" in the navigation bar OR click "Take Quiz" on the homepage.
 3. Alternatively, you can open "quiz_questions.html" directly.